 A thesis or project is required of all candidates.
-Thesis topics should complement the candidate's undergraduate training, career experiences, and graduate interests.
-The thesis is, by nature, a formal document that reflects the candidate's professional preparation.
-Projects are, by nature of an applied research genre, a reflection of the student's ability to utilize professional modeling and other techniques to explain decision making within the hospitality-tourism industry.
+Thesis topics should complement the candidate's undergraduate training, career experiences and graduate interests.
+The thesis is a formal document that reflects the candidate's professional preparation and may be of an applied research genre, a reflection of the student's ability to utilize professional modeling and other techniques to explain decision-making within the hospitality-tourism industry and/or to transform an organization or department.

-The graduate faculty, in addition to the chair of the program, can aid the candidate in selecting a relevant thesis topic.
+The graduate faculty, in addition to the chair of the program, can aid the candidate in selecting a relevant thesis/project topic.